vorabrijesh/zeek-websocket/README.md

 This zeek plugin uses Simple-websocket-server: https://gitlab.com/eidheim/Simple-WebSocket-Server library to send the logs.

 ### Install using zkg
-In the zeek-Websocket direectory, run:
+In the zeek-Websocket directory, run:
 ```
 $ zkg install .
 ```